 Before LingQ, I used to underline the words I didn’t know as I read, write them down on a separate sheet of paper, look them up in a dictionary, and if I had time, add them to my Anki flashcard program.
 As you can imagine, the process ate up enormous amounts of precious time, and was so tedious and demoralising that I rarely chose reading over other more interesting activities such as listening to music or watching Italian television.

 What LingQ has given me, above all, is the motivation to read on a daily basis, and the confidence to tackle challenging reading material that I might otherwise have avoided.
 The old me was lucky to get through an Italian article just once a week, whereas nowadays, I read a range of materials, from news articles to novels, for at least a half an hour a day.
-It’s only been 47 days since I started, and I can already see a notable improvement in my vocabulary and understanding of difficult topics.
+I’ve been using it for over 200 days straight, and I’ve seen a notable improvement in my vocabulary and understanding of difficult topics.

 Have you ever used LingQ?
 If so, what was your experience?
 Let us know in the comments below! 😀